Kernicterus Attorneys

 It is in your child’s interest to be in a position to benefit from the very best and most advanced treatment available.
 There may be a significant difference in the treatment and services that private medical insurance or such programs as Medicaid will cover, and the most desirable state of the art treatment.
 If your child has suffered kernicterus, getting the compensation that you deserve may be the only way to provide the care and services needed to maximize your child’s recovery and potential.

-Collectively, New Jersey and Philadelphia-based lawyers, Michael L. Weiss, Esq. and Robert E. Paarz, Esq., have litigated over a dozen medical malpractice cases involving damages to a newborn as a result of kernicterus.
-They are committed to using their knowledge and experience to help the victims of preventable birth injuries obtain fair compensation.
+Collectively, New Jersey and Philadelphia-based lawyers, Weiss & Paarz, have litigated over a dozen medical malpractice cases involving damages to a newborn as a result of kernicterus.
+Our kernicterus attorneys are committed to using their knowledge and experience to help the victims of preventable birth injuries obtain fair compensation.

 If you believe your child may have experienced such an injury in either New Jersey or Pennsylvania, contact our specialized medical malpractice attorneys at Weiss & Paarz, P.C. today.